wp-plugins/wdl-pedigree-chart/readme.txt

 *   Add Children
 *   Create Family Menus

+For all Support issues please use the FAQ's and forum located at the following address.

+*   <a href="http://lyons-barton.com/wdl-pedigree-chart/#faq">Frequently Asked Questions</a>
+*   <a href="http://lyons-barton.com/forums/forum/3881-2/"> WDL Pedigree Forum</a>

 == Installation ==

 1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.